weave333/pubh7462_final_weave333_krstnsyb.github.io/rq1_vis.md

     breaks = seq(0, 10, 1), lim = c(-1, 10)
   ) +
   labs(
-    title = "Postextubation days to initiation of oral feeding after infant surgical repair for \n Coarctation of the aorta or Tetralogy of Fallot", caption = "Note: 4 outliers not pictured at 18, 26, 31, and 58 days" ) + xlab("Postextubation day of oral feeding initiation") +
+    title = "Postextubation days to oral feeding initiation after infant surgical repair for \n Coarctation of the aorta or Tetralogy of Fallot", caption = "Note: 4 outliers not pictured at 18, 26, 31, and 58 days" ) + xlab("Postextubation day of oral feeding initiation") +